Jump to section

 If your cat has gotten into a lavender plant and eaten a large quantity, you’ll notice the following symptoms:

-Lavender essential oils can easily be absorbed through your cat’s respiratory system, where it moves into the bloodstream.
-From the bloodstream, it moves into the cat’s liver.
+Lavender essential oils can easily be absorbed through your cat’s respiratory system, where they then move into the bloodstream.
+From the bloodstream, they move into the cat’s liver.
 Your cat’s skin is delicate and thin, so rubbing a “soothing” blend of lavender oil that hasn’t been diluted with a carrier oil can lead to liver problems for your cat, as well as chemical burns.
 Likewise, liquid potpourris contain cationic agents and essential oils. which can burn your cat’s skin and mouth.
 Ingestion of these oils can cause:

 The lavender plant itself contains linalyl acetate and linalool.
 These substances can cause gastrointestinal upset in your cat.
 Even a diluted massage oil can lead to a mildly upset stomach, so try to avoid letting your cat get into lavender plants or anything that has been made from lavender.